Bhoomika-rawat/OTT-Content-Insights/README.md

 Streaming-Platform-Dashboard/
 │
-├── Dashboard.pbix            # Main Power BI dashboard file
-├── Data/
-│   └── streaming_data.csv     # Raw dataset used for analysis
-├── README.md                 # Project documentation
+├── Dashboard.pbix            # Main Power BI dashboard file (download to view and interact with) ├── Data/                     # Folder for data files │   └── streaming_data.csv     # Raw dataset used for analysis ├── README.md                 # Documentation of the project
-└── Screenshots/              # (Optional) Preview images of the dashboard
+└── Screenshots/              # (Optional) Folder for images/screenshots of the dashboard

 ---